MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 ---
-title: Getting started with Windows 10 Insider Preview Builds
+title: Getting started with the Windows Insider Program
 description: How to install Insider Preview builds
 author: bleblanc
 manager: dougkim